Transforma logo

 Connected cameras, drones and security robots act as barriers to the widespread adoption of tracking devices

 This section discusses some alternative methods which can reduce the dependence on security guards (and therefore, on tracking devices) to patrol residential or commercial premises – connected cameras, drones, autonomous security robots, and smartphone apps.
+For instance, while connected cameras can detect on-site intrusion and instantly alert relevant stakeholders, at a lower cost than employing additional guards; drones can provide industrial security by continuously patrolling worksites and capturing real-time aerial photos and videos.
+It also gives an example of a relevant IoT deployment in this application – an English Premier League football club is using Lonealert’s GPS tracking devices for security guards.

 Prison Guards

-This section of the report primarily focusses on the benefits of the use of bodycams and security trackers by prison guards and correctional officers since they work in dangerous and stressful environments, and often face verbal and physical violence from prisoners, eventually resulting in physical and mental health issues including anxiety, depression, and high blood pressure.
+This section of the report primarily focuses on the benefits of the use of bodycams and security trackers by prison guards and correctional officers since they work in dangerous and stressful environments, and often face verbal and physical violence from prisoners, eventually resulting in physical and mental health issues including anxiety, depression, and high blood pressure.

 Prison guards are using bodycams to deter violence and for evidential purpose